 Let’s say that a 25-year-old opens a Roth IRA with an average rate of return of seven percent and puts away a yearly contribution of $1,200 (or $100 a month).
 By retirement at age 65, with a marginal tax rate of 25 percent, that account now carries a balance of $1,201,741.
 Over a million dollars!
 Now, imagine what that total could be with increased contributions and diverse investments.

-So even if it is only $20 a month to start, the money that you put away now puts you way ahead of your peers that aren’t saving.
+Even if it is only $20 a month to start, the money that you put away now puts you way ahead of your peers that aren’t saving.
 Think how much more financially comforted you will be.
 Think about how much less you will have to worry.
 Isn’t that more important than that purse or concert you were going to attend?

 Start At The Beginning